Surfshark B.V.: History

 Surfshark was launched in 2018 when it introduced its first VPN application.
 In 2018, Surfshark's browser extensions underwent an external audit by a German cybersecurity firm, Cure53.
 In 2019, Surfshark launched Surfshark Alert & Surfshark Search and became one of the first ten VPN packages to receive an official seal of approval granted by an independent IT-Security Institute AV-TEST.
 The same year Surfshark started their research activities, releasing the first Digital Quality of Life (DQL) index.

 In 2020, Surfshark moved to 100% RAM-only servers, introduced the WireGuard protocol, and became a founding member of the VPN Trust Initiative.
 In 2021, Surfshark was named Best VPN by the Trusted Reviews Awards, as well as the PCMag Editor's Choice award, and was named TechRadar’s must-have Work from Home app.
 Surfshark also successfully passed an external audit by Cure53.
 In the same year, Surfshark launched Surfshark Antivirus & Incogni.

 In mid-2021, Surfshark began merging with Nord Security, the parent company of NordVPN.
-The merger was finalized in early 2022, with both brands continuing to operate independently.
+The merger was finalized in early 2022, with both brands continuing to operate independently and relying on separate infrastructures and different product development plans.
+The company also released its first annual report.

 In August 2022, Surfshark exclusively partnered with digital rights watchdog NetBlocks for greater reporting on internet shutdowns.
 Later, in 2022, Surfshark closed its physical servers in India in response to CERT-In's (Indian Computer Emergency Response Team) order for VPN companies to store consumers' personal data for five years.
 Later that year, Surfshark released Linux GUI, and Surfshark Nexus, a technology that connects all of Surfshark's VPN servers into one network.
 During 2022, Surfshark reached 100 different server country locations and, together with Nord Security, gained Unicorn status.
-At the end of the year Deloitte tested and approved Surfshark’s compliance with the no-logs policy.
+At the end of the year Deloitte tested and approved Surfshark’s compliance with the no-logs policy, reassuring that the company does not track its users' online activities.

 In 2023, Surfshark launched its Dedicated IP and Alternative ID services.
 In September 2023, Surfshark received the Trust Seal badge after passing the VPN Trust Initiative (VTI) assessment.
 The Surfshark VPN app for Android also passed the Mobile App Security Assessment (MASA) audit in 2023.

-In March 2024, Surfshark was ranked 47th in the Financial Times 1000: Europe's Fastest Growing Companies list.
+In 2024, Surfshark introduced its Apple TV app and a new product – Alternative Number.
+Surfshark VPN was selected for TechAdvisor's Editor's Choice award and Surfshark Antivirus earned its certification by AV-TEST.
+The company ranked 47th in the Financial Times 1000: Europe's Fastest Growing Companies list.
 Surfshark also ranked 8th in the IT & Software category of the same FT-Statista annual ranking list.

+In 2025, Surfshark once again completed a no-logs audit performed by Deloitte to confirm its no-tracking policy.
+It was again included in the Financial Times 1000: Europe's Fastest Growing Companies list.